k0retux/fuddly/docs/source/evolutionary_fuzzing.rst

 User interface
 ==============

-An evolutionary process can be configurable by extending the :class:`framework.evolutionary_helpers.Population` and :class:`framework.evolutionary_helpers.Individual` abstract classes.
+An evolutionary process can be configured by extending the :class:`framework.evolutionary_helpers.Population` and :class:`framework.evolutionary_helpers.Individual` abstract classes.
 These elements describe the contract that needs to be satisfied in order for the evolutionary process to get running.
-In general, the methods :meth:`_initialize()` and :meth:`reset()` can be used to initialize the first population, :meth:`evolve()` to get the population to the next generation and :meth:`is_final()` to specify a stop criteria.
+Basically, the methods :meth:`_initialize()` and :meth:`reset()` can be used to initialize the first population, :meth:`evolve()` to get the population to the next generation and :meth:`is_final()` to specify a stop criteria.

 As these are very generic, they bring a lot of flexibility but require some work.
-To address this issue, ``fuddly`` also proposes a default implementation that describes the classic approach introduced in the previous section.
+To address this issue, ``Fuddly`` also proposes a default implementation that describes the classic approach introduced in the previous section.
 Each step is expressed using one of the :class:`framework.evolutionary_helpers.DefaultPopulation` methods.
 The evolution stops when the population extincts or if a maximum number of generation exceeds.